Stuart Appleby's Golf Swing

 One thing you'll note is that when he gets into the steeper shoulder position the club is going to come out a little bit more upright and vertical, rather than around, as you would see in a more typical one plane swing.

-They have to, in order to get the club face to square back up consistently at impact.
+They have to, in order to get the club face to square the club face consistently at impact.
 Stuart doesn't have that problem because he keeps the club face very quiet.
 You'll note that his shoulder is going to get very steep to keep the club face from turning over aggressively, and this will affect his follow through position.

 Club through left shoulder, shoulder plane matches upClub through left shoulder, shoulder plane matches up